BookingBug/dev.bookingbug.com/docs/javascript-sdk/affiliate.md

 If the company has an affiliate, the affiliate can set up the push notifications that will be sent whenever a company makes, updates, or cancels a booking.

-Prerequsites:
+Prerequisites:

-In order to get an affiliate account with a Full API accesss please Contact us at affiliates@bookingbug.com
+In order to get an affiliate account with a Full API access please Contact us at affiliates@bookingbug.com

 Affiliate Setting Configuration: